 After surgery the position of the prosthesis is carefully checked by the surgeon, visually and with x-rays.

 Rehabilitation following Artificial Spinal Disc Replacement

-Generally after spinal disc replacement, there are no serious limitations on activity.
-Usually on the day of surgery, unaided walking is possible and encouraged.
-The hospital stay following a a disc prosthesis operation is 2-5 days.
+Generally after spinal disc replacement, activity has no serious limitations.
+Usually, on the day of surgery, unaided walking is possible and encouraged.
+The hospital stay following a disc prosthesis operation is 2-5 days.

 After the proper healing of the surgical wound, the patient will be discharged.
 A special corset must be worn for six weeks.
 After that time, the patient is normally able to return to a full professional and recreational life.

 Following surgery, the disc prostheses in both the lumbar and cervical spine and the surrounding muscles, are affected by immobility and resting during the healing process.
 The patient is therefore advised to follow a targeted rehabilitation program to build up the supporting muscles.

 In the case of lumbar spine replacement, in-house rehabilitation treatment in a dedicated rehabilitation clinic for up to three weeks following surgery is recommended.